mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

 * `provider_encrypt_ebs_volume` - Indicates whether the Amazon EBS encryption is enabled.
 This feature encrypts the server’s root volume for both data at rest within the volume and data moving between the volume and the instance.
 * `provider_region_name` - Indicates Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.
 Requires the Atlas Region name, see the reference list for [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/), [GCP](https://docs.atlas.mongodb.com/reference/google-gcp/), [Azure](https://docs.atlas.mongodb.com/reference/microsoft-azure/).
 * `provider_volume_type` - Indicates the type of the volume.
 The possible values are: `STANDARD` and `PROVISIONED`.
-* `replication_factor` - Number of replica set members.
+* `replication_factor` - (Deprecated) Number of replica set members.
 Each member keeps a copy of your databases, providing high availability and data redundancy.
 The possible values are 3, 5, or 7.
 The default value is 3.
 * `provider_auto_scaling_compute_min_instance_size` - (Optional) Minimum instance size to which your cluster can automatically scale.
 * `provider_auto_scaling_compute_max_instance_size` - (Optional) Maximum instance size to which your cluster can automatically scale.